vivelarepublique/bootstrap-css-treeshaking/README.md

-# bootstrap-css-shaking
+# bootstrap-css-treeshaking

 ## What is this?

-**bootstrap-css-shaking** is a css minifier, currently only used for [bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/).
+**bootstrap-css-treeshaking** is a css minifier, currently only used for [bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/).
 Do you have any of the following experiences when using **bootstrap**?

 1. The css file is too large